omosola/wit_lights_tutorial/README.md

   }
 });
 ```
-Go to your Wit.ai instance console and generate a client token.
-Replace `"INSERT YOUR CLIENT TOKEN"` above with your client token.
+Go to your Wit.ai Developer Console, go to the settings tab for your instance.
+Generate a client token and replace `"INSERT YOUR CLIENT TOKEN"` above with your client token.

 Run `npm start` and navigate to `localhost:3000` to see your app in action.

 ## Turn the Lights On and Off
----

 In `public/javascripts/scripts.js` add the following code to grab and format the data coming back from Wit.ai.

 ```javascript